dworthen/scf/README.md

 [dworthen/scf-static-site-template/blob/master/index.html](https://github.com/dworthen/scf-static-site-template/blob/master/index.html) demonstrates using the `files` object to reference files in the `link` and `scripts` elements.

 > ES templates support expressions but not statements.
 This means that ternary expressions are supported but `if` statements or loops are not supported.
-EJS is a full templating
+EJS is a full templating engine and does support conditionals and other control structures.

 # Special files